 Here is a recording of a group of Bronze Frogs calling from a bottomland hardwood pond in the early afternoon after a brief rain shower.

 Although the previous recordings have Bronze Frogs singing a single "pluck" note, many times when they are calling in a small group or alone you get a two note call.
-I've always thought it sounded like they were saying "Dont, Do" -
+See if you agree it sounds like they are saying "Dont, Do" -

 Here's the spectrograph of one of those "Don't, Do" calls -